 This course introduces the world's major religious traditions.
 Topics includes Primal religions, Hinduism, Buddhism, Islam, Judaism, and Christianity.
 Upon completion, students should be able to identify the origins, history, beliefs, and practices of the religions studied.
-This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation course in Humanities/Fine arts.
+This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in Humanities/Fine arts.